bluepersia/AutoScope/README.md

 **Vite/Webpack will be supported, but currently untested.**
 **Thanks for your patience**

 Feel free to reach out about which features you'd like prioritized for testing.
 For example, should I focus on dontFlatten: true vs false scenarios first?
-Understanding common use cases helps me test what matters most!"
+Understanding common use cases helps me test what matters most!

 Welcome to AutoScope compiler for CSS, HTML and JavaScript (React is in the works)!